 First, there’s the role reversal of Marilla and Matthew.
 I suppose I should say that I am most familiar with the Kevin Sullivan production of Anne of Green Gables.
+(I have started watching the Amazon production of Anne With an “E,” and I’ve been surprised how much is word-for-word the same as the Sullivan production!
+And it combines Anne’s flights of fancy with the realistic addition of trauma-induced anxiety attacks–a poignant mix.)
 I have read the books, and understand the feelings of those book fans who didn’t like some of the changes made for that production.
 I think they would agree with me, though, that Teran’s updated version of Matthew really missed the mark.
 Emmett is just not Matthew, and that’s a huge loss in my opinion.
 Actually, I didn’t feel as though Ana really made a connection with either of the Garber siblings, but the loss of Matthew–painfully shy, sensitive, gentle soul that he was–is a real shame.

-Here’s an example of where Teran got her Ana just right to fully channel Anne a hundred years into the future:
+Here’s an example, though, of where Teran got her Ana just right to fully channel Anne a hundred years into the future:

 “Surely this couldn’t be my ride,” Ana thought.
 Mrs. Saucedo said to expect a single woman named Abigail Garber who’d most likely be thrilled to see her, and not this puzzled-looking man. … “Cortez?” the lumberjack said as he ambled over.
 “Yeah, I mean, yes, I’m Ana Cortez.
 Are you Abigail Garber?”
 “Do I look like Abigail Garber?”
 “Well, I wouldn’t want to presume.
 People have all kinds of crazy names these days.
 Not that it’s a crazy name.”
 “You’re waiting for Abigail Garber, correct?”
 “I am.
 Sir.”
 Ana held her bag tighter.
 Emmett nodded his head and clenched his teeth, unable to hide his frustration.
 “Do you have some sort of paperwork or verification?” he asked.
 “I don’t have a driver’s license if that’s what you’re asking, but I do have an ID card.”
 “No, I mean papers telling me your . . . specifics.”
 “No offense,” Ana said, “but I was told by Mrs. Lupe Saucedo from Los Angeles County Support Child Services that I was to wait for an Abigail Garber to pick me up and not to leave with anyone else.”
 “I’m Emmett Garber, Abbie’s brother.”
 “Do you have paperwork or verification?”
 “This is ridiculous,” Emmett said.
 “If your name is Cortez and you’re waiting for Abigail Garber to take you to Garber Farm, then I’m your ride.”
 Ana remained still, her eyes focused and unblinking, making it difficult for Emmett to hold her gaze.
 He cleared his throat and pulled a well-worn leather wallet out of his back pocket.
 “The mustache is a beard now,” he said, handing over his license.
 “I can see that.
 It’s distinguished.
 Like a regal lumberjack.”
 “You think I look like a lumberjack?”
 “Honestly, I don’t really have a frame of reference.”